 - Just because someone expresses an opinion about me doesn’t mean that I need to take it on, or that it is true.

-- I neglect my physical boundaries when I get overtired by doing too much.
+- I neglect my physical boundaries when I do too much and get overtired.
 It was okay to not go to a meeting every night.

 - Other people’s welfare is not my responsibility.
-Their choices in life are their own, and I do not need to influence them, or try and fix what I consider to be broken.
+Their choices in life are their own.
+I do not need to influence them or try and fix what I consider to be broken.

 - I can tell someone their behavior has upset me.

-- I can tell anyone that I don’t want to talk about a particular subject: money, relationships etc—and that I don’t have to feel bad about saying that.
+- I can tell anyone that I don’t want to talk about a particular subject: money, relationships, etc. I don’t have to feel bad about saying that.